 AP Dining provides several retail locations and all-you-can-eat residential dining options making dining on campus convenient.
 Multiple meal-plan options are available for resident and commuter students.
-From the Caf with buffet-style options to choices in the University Center Food Court to Starbucks in the library, there is a location to meet students’ needs.
-Freshmen living on campus are required to purchase a 10 meal plan or higher and choose the plan through the Housing website.
-Commuter students may visit www.dineoncampus.com/apsu to purchase a meal plan.
+From the Caf with multiple food options to branded choices (ChikFilA, Papa Johns and Einstein Bros.) in the Morgan University Center Food Court to Starbucks in the library, SUBWAY and The Terrace, there is a location to meet students’ needs.
+Students can visit the AP Dining website www.dineoncampus.com/apsu for the latest menus, hours and events or to purchase a meal plan.
 Meal plans are sold by the semester and expire at the end of the semester.

 Govs ID Card

 The Govs Card is the official ID card of the University.
 Students must carry their Govs ID card with them at all times while on campus.
 The Govs ID card ensures identification as a student with campus access.
 Students should never allow anyone else to use their Govs ID card.

 With the Govs Card, students have access to the following:

 - Meal Plan: Student’s meal plans will be accessed through their ID cards.